gordonje/mupd_reports/README.md

 ## Intro

-The University of Missour Police Department publishes data on it's website about their cases.
-They doing a great job keeping the data up-to-date, but there are a couple of problems:
+The University of Missour Police Department publishes data on its website about their cases.
+They're doing a great job keeping the data up-to-date, but there are a couple of problems:

 1. The [incident page](http://vco.missouri.edu/mupdcfs/) has filter options to find specific kinds of incidents within a date range and/or at a specific address, which is nice.
-But some of the less common charges, like making a terrotist threat, aren't categorized under an incident type.
+But some of the less common charges, like making a terrorist threat, aren't categorized under an incident type.
 Furthermore, not all cases originate from an incident report, so you won't even find those cases on this list.

-2. The [daily clery reports](http://mupolice.missouri.edu/blotter/) include every cases and more information about each cases, including the exact charges and the current disposition of the case.
+2. The [daily clery reports](http://mupolice.missouri.edu/blotter/) include every case and more information about each one, including the exact charges and the current disposition of the case.
 But, the daily reports are [published as pdfs](http://mupolice.missouri.edu/blotter/November/111115.pdf), which prevents any searching or analysis.

 We can do better.
 Here's how:
 1. Download the daily clery reports;